CUHK-UAS-FUNDAMENTAL/open-source-SLAM-package/README.md

 ![image](https://user-images.githubusercontent.com/58619142/181909310-37a21609-c84e-4939-9f0b-bd07619eb319.png)

-This package presents a set of state-of-art open-sourced lidar-based Simultaneous  Localization and Mapping(SLAM) software for UAV localization in a 3D factory environment, targeting for:
+This package presents a set of state-of-art open-sourced lidar-based Simultaneous  Localization and Mapping(SLAM) software for UAV localization in a 3D factory environment, targeting:
 * Lightweight(both hardware and software);
 * Robust;
 * High precision;
-* integration with other algorithms(navigation, task planning and so on).
+* integration with other algorithms(navigation, task planning, and so on).

-Up to now, we have collected and tested with four kinds of lidar SLAM, including pure lidar SLAM algorithms and lidar-inertial SLAM algorithms.
-Integration of autonomous UAV software and development of low-cost SLAM algorithm will be our future work directions.
+Up to now, we have collected and tested four kinds of lidar SLAM, including pure lidar SLAM algorithms and lidar-inertial SLAM algorithms.
+Integration of autonomous UAV software and the development of a low-cost SLAM algorithm will be our future work directions.

 ## 2. Overall Architecture